About the CTK Farm

 Building community and sharing what we do with those around us is a huge driver of our work.

-Each year over 6000 hours of work goes into all of our different aspects of what we do.
-To pull this off we host lots of different serving opportunities for small groups, schools, families and more.
+Each year over 6000 hours of work goes into all aspects of what we do.
+To pull this off, we host lots of different serving opportunities for small groups, schools, families, and more.

 Each of these events is planned based on who is showing up and what needs to be done out at the farm.
-Honestly these are some of our favorite parts being able to share the story of why we love what we do, what Jesus is doing through us, and allowing those around us to experience it right along with us!
+It’s one of our favorite things to share the story of why we love what we do, what Jesus is doing through us, and allowing those around us to experience it right along with us!

-If you are looking for a serving opportunity for your small group, school group, or business, reach out to Faith Whaley, our Food Share & Farm Director.
+If you’re looking for a serving opportunity for your small group, school group, or business, reach out to Faith Whaley, our Food Share & Farm Director.
 We would love to find an opportunity for you!

 Hosting Community Events

-We have hosted staff or volunteer appreciation events, participated in local organization Farm Tours, hosted Tie dying parties for our partners and more!
+We have hosted staff or volunteer appreciation events, participated in local farm tours, hosted tie dying parties for our partners, and more!

 We love what we do and love to share that with the community around us!
-Contact Faith Whaley for more information on hosting an event.
+Contact Faith Whaley for more information on hosting your event at the CTK Farm.